Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 There’s still plenty to see in this impossibly gorgeous village.

-At the bottom of the village, Cardin transformed an ancient Roman quarry into a giant outdoor theater and concert venue.
-Even older (1123) and also outside the village is Saint-Trophime church, an architectural jewel which has somehow retained a few pieces of its Romanesque past.
+At the top of the village, Cardin transformed an ancient Roman quarry into a giant outdoor theater and concert venue.
+Also outside the village is Saint-Trophime church (1123), an architectural jewel which has somehow retained a few pieces of its Romanesque past.

 In the village itself, look for the stone bell tower (dated 1793), topped by a wrought iron campanile, so striking against the Provençal sky.